Scherzo à la russe (Tchaikovsky)

-"Scherzo à la russe", Op.
+Scherzo à la russe, Op.
 1, No. 1, is part of the first published work of Pyotr Ilyich Tchaikovsky in 1867, Two Pieces for Piano, Op.
-1.

-It is based on a Ukrainian folk tune in B-flat major, that the composer noted at Kamianka in 1865 and had earlier used in his first attempt to write a string quartet.
+1. It is based on a Ukrainian folk tune in B♭ major, that the composer noted at Kamianka in 1865 and had earlier used in his first attempt to write a string quartet.
 It was first called Capriccio (Italian, "whim") but was later changed to "Scherzo à la russe".
-The other piece in the work was called "Impromptu" in E-flat minor, Op.
+The other piece in the work is the Impromptu in E♭ minor, Op.
 1, No. 2.